-- Teacher schedules phone call or conference with parent and student to advise of violation - Teacher advises student and parent that student must resubmit assignment(s) using his or her original ideas and work before proceeding to next assignment at the teacher's discretion.
+- Teacher notifies parent and student to advise of violation by email, text, or phone call. - Teacher advises student and parent that student must resubmit assignment(s) using his or her original ideas and work before proceeding to next assignment at the teacher's discretion.